dan-chow/reading-notes/books/Hadoop_The_Definitive_Guide_3rd/Ch04_Hadoop_IO.md

 - One way of looking at a MapFile is as an indexed and sorted SequenceFile.
 So it’s quite natural to want to be able to convert a SequenceFile into a MapFile.

-	Example 4-17.
 	Re-creating the index for a MapFile
   ```java
   public class MapFileFixer {
     public static void main(String[] args) throws Exception {